1/2/2020– 1/4/2020: Almond Tree Oasis RV Park, Coalinga, CA

 5/16/2020 – 5/30/2020: Ouray, CO

 Next, we arrived in Ouray THE day they were opening the town for visitors.
-We again spent the first part of our stay feeling a bit uncomfortable.
+We again spent the first part of our stay feeling a bit uncomfortable in a tranquil town.

 However, we had three super impressive experiences while in Ouray!

 - We hiked the entire perimeter of the town on the aptly named Perimeter Trail.
 It was wildly beautiful.
-We saw multiple waterfalls, mountains, meadows, amazing views of the town, and deer.
+We saw multiple waterfalls, mountains, meadows, amazing views of the city, and deer.

 - We rented a jeep for a day of traversing the local jeep roads.
 This was incredible, we literally took the jeep over a mountain!
 (Which we had never done before.)
 And we arrived on the other side into Silverton, only to find out they had just opened to visitors on that day.
 We had a beer at a bar for the first time in months.